-Norwegian boy and girl dolls who are sitting (back to back) on a block of wood.
+Norwegian boy and girl dolls who are sitting (back-to-back) on a block of wood.
 Both bodies are made by stuffing material, and the heads are ceramic.
 The boy is wearing a knit vest, pants with suspenders, and a hat.
 He has a hand drum.
 The girl is wearing a print jumper, green blouse, and leggings.
 She has a matching hat.

 Location: Norway